In Stock

 Soil

-Chincherinchees can be planted in most soil types but prefer well-draining, light soils.
-For extremely poor soils, improve structure and fertility by adding compost or well-rotted organic matter, ensuring the soil remains light and aerated.
-While incorporating a complete fertiliser can benefit nutrient-deficient soils, it is optional if moderate enrichment has been done.
-Turn over the soil thoroughly before planting to create the ideal conditions for healthy root development.
-When planting in pots, use a well-draining potting mix with added sand or perlite for improved aeration, avoiding heavy or overly rich soils that retain excess moisture.
+Chincherinchee can be planted in most soil types but grows best in well-drained, light soils.
+To improve very poor soils, incorporate compost or well-rotted organic matter to enhance structure and aeration, but avoid making the soil overly rich, as this can reduce flowering.
+A complete fertiliser may be added where soils are nutrient-deficient, though it is not essential if moderate enrichment has already been done.
+Turn the soil over thoroughly before planting to encourage strong root development.
+For pots and containers, choose a free-draining potting mix, ideally with added perlite for aeration, and avoid heavy mixes that retain excess moisture.

 How to Plant

-Once the soil is prepared, select a sunny location.
-Chincherinchees thrive in full sun but benefit from partial shade in warmer regions to protect against excessive heat.
-Plant the bulbs 8 cm deep and space them 10-15 cm apart in garden beds, or slightly closer when planting in pots.
+Choose a sunny position, as Chincherinchees thrive in full sun but benefit from partial shade in warmer regions where heat can be intense.
+Enrich and loosen the soil by incorporating compost or well-rotted organic matter before planting.
+Place bulbs 8 cm deep, spacing them 10–15 cm apart in garden beds.
+For pots, use a larger container that allows room for the bulbs to expand over time.
 Water thoroughly to help settle the bulbs.
 Apply a layer of mulch to retain moisture, regulate soil temperature, and suppress weeds, leaving space around the base of the stem to ensure proper airflow and prevent rot.

 Watering

-Keep the soil moist but not waterlogged until shoots appear.
-Once shoots emerge, water occasionally when the topsoil feels dry.
-Check by poking your finger into the soil, and water deeply in the morning or evening when temperatures are cooler.
-Chincherinchee prefer moderate moisture but can tolerate drier conditions, so it's important not to overwater.
+Provide consistent moisture while plants are establishing, keeping the soil moist but not waterlogged until shoots appear.
+Once growth begins, water when the topsoil feels dry, checking by gently pressing a finger into the soil.
+Water deeply in the morning or evening when temperatures are cooler, as this supports healthy root development and strong flowering.

 Fertilise

 Fertilising is not essential for Chincherinchee, as they are relatively low-maintenance and thrive with minimal feeding.
-However, applying a complete fertiliser can be beneficial, either when preparing the soil before planting or when new shoots emerge during the growth period, to support healthy growth and vibrant blooms.
-For potted plants, a complete fertiliser may be lightly applied during the growing season to replenish nutrients that deplete more quickly in containers.
+However, applying a complete fertiliser as new shoots emerge during the growth period helps support healthy growth and vibrant blooms.
+For potted plants, a light application during the growing season helps replenish nutrients that deplete more quickly in containers.
 Avoid over-fertilising to maintain the plant’s natural growth cycle.

 Pruning

 Pruning Chincherinchee is minimal and primarily involves removing spent flowers and dead foliage to keep the plant tidy and encourage healthy growth.
 Once the flowers have finished blooming, cut the flower stems back to the base, taking care not to damage the leaves.
 Allow the foliage to die back naturally, as it helps the bulbs store energy for the next growing season.
+In warmer climates, flowering may occur slightly earlier, which means foliage can begin to die back sooner than in cooler regions.
 Only remove the leaves once they have completely withered and turned yellow or brown.
 Regularly clearing away dead material also helps reduce the risk of pests and diseases.

 Chincherinchee bulbs can be left undisturbed for many years, but they should be divided when overcrowding occurs to ensure healthy growth and flowering.
-Divide the bulbs during dormancy, after the foliage has completely died back, and replant or store them as needed.
+Divide the bulbs during dormancy, after the foliage has completely died back, and replant or store them in a cool, dry, well-ventilated area until autumn.
+In regions with wet summers, lifting and storing annually during dormancy is recommended to prevent rot.

 close